 Mean score of companies in the Telecommunications Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Black Box Limited reported total carbon emissions of approximately 83,204 kg CO2e.
-This figure includes Scope 1 emissions of about 5,543 kg CO2e, primarily from mobile combustion (4,904 kg CO2e), and Scope 2 emissions of approximately 2,526 kg CO2e, all from purchased electricity.
-The majority of their emissions, around 75,135 kg CO2e, fall under Scope 3, with significant contributions from purchased goods and services (34,742 kg CO2e) and the use of sold products (27,591 kg CO2e).
+In 2024, Black Box Limited reported total carbon emissions of approximately 83,204,000 kg CO2e.
+This figure includes Scope 1 emissions of about 5,543,000 kg CO2e, primarily from mobile combustion (approximately 4,904,000 kg CO2e), and Scope 2 emissions of around 3,397,000 kg CO2e, mainly from purchased electricity (approximately 2,526,000 kg CO2e).
+The majority of their emissions, approximately 75,135,000 kg CO2e, fall under Scope 3, which encompasses various categories such as purchased goods and services (about 34,742,000 kg CO2e) and the use of sold products (approximately 27,591,000 kg CO2e).
 Black Box Limited has set ambitious climate commitments, aiming for Net Zero emissions by 2050.
-They are also targeting a 60% reduction in emissions by 2034, aligning with the Science Based Targets initiative (SBTi) Net-Zero Standard.
+They are also targeting a significant reduction of 60% in their overall emissions by 2034, aligning with the Science Based Targets initiative (SBTi) Net-Zero Standard.
 These targets reflect their commitment to the global ambition outlined in the Intergovernmental Panel on Climate Change (IPCC) 1.5°C scenario.
-The company began analysing its greenhouse gas footprint in 2023 to support these initiatives.
-As of now, Black Box Limited has not inherited emissions data from any parent company, and all reported figures are derived directly from their own assessments.
+The company is actively analysing its greenhouse gas (GHG) footprint as part of its long-term strategy to mitigate climate impact.
+Black Box Limited's emissions data is independently reported and not cascaded from any parent organisation, ensuring transparency in their sustainability efforts.

 Access structured emissions data, company-specific emission factors, and source documents